vuong-viet-hung/cgdl-osr-bearing/README.md

 conda activate cgdl
 ```
 The environment must be activated before any ```python``` commands are executed. \
-Deactivate the environment upon finish.
+Deactivate the environment upon completion.
 ```commandline
 conda deactivate
 ```